 Robert C. Lamb, Jr.

-Chair/Member Since 2016
+Chair/Member since 2016

 Robert C. Lamb, Jr., is a seasoned senior executive who has worked as the chief financial officer of a major bank, managed a $2.3 billion initial public offering on NASDAQ and served as the audit committee chair for a New York Stock Exchange company.
 He most recently served as the chairman and CEO of Allied International Holdings, Inc. He was executive vice president/chief financial officer at FleetBoston Financial Group when it was the seventh largest financial holding company in the United States.
 Lamb served as executive vice president/chief financial officer of KPMG Consulting Inc. In 2002, he was named one of the top 25 most influential consultants by Consulting Magazine.
 Lamb also has offered his expertise to nonprofit organizations, having served as secretary of the board, co-chair of the finance committee, executive committee member and trustee of Boston College High School.
-He is a permanent trustee and treasurer of the Chocorua Island Chapel Association in New Hampshire and formerly served on the Southern New England Arthritis Foundation Board of Directors.
+He is a permanent trustee and president of the Chocorua Island Chapel Association in New Hampshire and formerly served on the Southern New England Arthritis Foundation Board of Directors.
 Lamb is a graduate of the U.S. Military Academy at West Point, where he has taught in the Department of Behavioral Sciences and Leadership.
 He served for six years as an Infantry Officer in the U.S. Army.
 He is a graduate of the Army’s Airborne and Ranger schools.
 He holds an MBA from Long Island University.

 Mark E. Sullivan

-Vice Chair/Member Since 2011
+Vice Chair/Member since 2011

 William A. Popeleski, Jr.

-Secretary/Member Since 2016
+Secretary/Member since 2016

 William A. Popeleski, Jr., is an entrepreneur and operations-IT executive whose clients include financial services companies such as Kohlberg Kravitz Roberts (KKR) Citibank, UBS, and JPMorgan Chase.
 He also enjoys integrating IT into creative organizations such as Urban Box Office, You Should Be Dancing, and New York City’s Vineyard Theatre.